Areas of practice

 I’m interested in the bigger picture of your life, not just in managing the problems you’re having right now.
 I want to understand how the social ecosystem you’ve lived in has influenced your struggles and your strengths.
 No matter how resilient we may be, trauma and oppression have especially powerful impacts on minority lives; they tell us toxic stories about who we are and what our place in the world should be.
 Putting things into a broader context helps us to develop compassion for ourselves and our loved ones so that we can write new stories that serve us better in the future.

 If you’re dealing with complex issues, I’m up to the task.
-I’ve got experience in both hospital and community mental health settings and with clients of all ages from youth on the streets to elders in residential care.
+I’ve got experience in both hospital and community mental health settings, as well as private practice.
 I have university degrees in social work, creative arts therapy, and couple and family therapy and I'm knowledgeable enough about poly and kink to offer coaching and help you recognize the line between personal triggers and important boundaries about how you’re willing to be treated.

 I’m comfortable talking about race, religion, and cultural experiences and I’ll show up as a real human being, willing to own my mistakes and repair them.